 Why Silver Saplings?

-It is clear that society is becoming disengaged from the outdoors and this is impacting upon children’s health and well being.
-Studies have shown that exposure to outdoors can lead to a reduction in measured physiological stress indicators such as blood pressure and heart rate, and that it reduces stress hormones, including cortisol.
-Play Scotland highlight that “There is a staggering amount of evidence that outdoor play is an essential part of children’s health and happiness, yet children face more barriers to playing outside than ever before.
+Studies have shown that exposure to outdoors can lead to a reduction in stress indicators such as blood pressure and heart rate, as well as reducing stress hormones, including cortisol.
+The NHS recommend physical activity to promote health and wellbeing, as well as spending time in green spaces.
+This is especially relevant for older people.
+Play Scotland highlight that despite evidence that outdoor play is essential for children’s health and happiness, children face more barriers to playing outside than ever before.

 The difference we’ll make

-Our overall project goal is to improve health and wellbeing through providing opportunities for connection with the natural environment, offering lasting ‘green prescriptions’ to our participants.
-Wild things! will create lasting change in communities across North East Scotland.
-Just some of the activities will include:-
+We aim to improve health and wellbeing through providing opportunities for connection with the natural environment, offering lasting ‘green prescriptions’ to our participants.
+Through Silver Saplings, we will create lasting change in communities across North East Scotland.